Online Statistical Inference for Stochastic Optimization via Kiefer-Wolfowitz Methods: Numerical Experiments

-We set the sample size $n = 10^5$ and the parameter dimension $d=5,20,100$.
 We first report the performance of {\akw} with the search direction uniformly sampled from the natural basis, referred to as {\ti} in Section \ref{sec:choice_dir}.
-In Table~\ref{table:inference}, we present the estimation error for the parameter $\tth^\star$ in the Euclidean norm and the relative error of the plug-in covariance estimator in the spectral norm (see the first two columns), with $100$ Monte-Carlo simulations,

-Next, we set the nominal coverage probability as $95\%$ and we project $\tth\in\mathbb{R}^d$ onto $\w=(1,1,\dots,1)^\top/\sqrt{d}$ to construct confidence intervals.
-In particular, we report the performance of the confidence interval with the average coverage rate and the average length of the intervals for (1) the plug-in covariance matrix estimator\footnote{{Here we use updating probability $p=1$ for the plug-in estimation.
-In other words, $d^2+1$ queries of function values are obtained at each iteration.
-In Section \ref{subsec:compp} below, we extend the comparison for different $p$.}} \eqref{eq:emp_hess} and (2) the fixed-$b$ HAR procedure in \eqref{eq:updatevn}.
-As an oracle benchmark, we also report the length of the confidence interval with respect to the true covariance matrix $H^{-1}QH^{-1}$ of the plug-in approach and the corresponding coverage rate.
-As shown from Table \ref{table:inference}, the coverage rate of the plug-in covariance estimator and the oracle coverage rates are very close to the desired $95\%$ coverage, while the fixed-$b$ HAR approach is comparable in small dimension $d=5, 20$ but has lower coverage rates for the large dimension $d=100$.
-The average lengths of both methods are comparable to the lengths derived by the true limiting covariance.
+In Table~\ref{table:inference}, we present the mean and standard error of the estimation errors in the Euclidean norm (i.e., $\| \overline{\tth}_n - \tth^\star \|$, see the first column), with $100$ Monte-Carlo simulations.
+Next, we set the nominal coverage probability as $95\%$ and we project $\tth\in\mathbb{R}^d$ onto $\e_k$ to construct confidence intervals, where $\e_k$ is the standard basis in $\R^d$ with the $k$-th coordinate as $1$ and the other coordinates as $0$.
+We record the average coverage rate and the average length of the intervals among the $d$ coordinates for (1) the plug-in covariance matrix estimator\footnote{{Here we use updating probability $p=1$ for the plug-in estimation.
+In other words, $d^2+1$ queries of function values are obtained at each iteration.}} \eqref{eq:emp_hess} and (2) the fixed-$b$ HAR procedure in \eqref{eq:updatevn}, for each simulation and report the mean coverage and median interval lengths.
+As an oracle benchmark, we also report the length of the confidence interval with respect to the true covariance matrix $H^{-1}QH^{-1}$ of the plug-in approach and the corresponding mean coverage rate.
+As shown from Table \ref{table:inference}, the coverage rate of the plug-in covariance estimator and the oracle coverage rates are very close to the desired $95\%$ coverage, while the fixed-$b$ HAR approach is comparable in small dimension $d=5, 20$ but has lower coverage rates for the large dimension $d=50$.
+The average lengths of the plug-in method are comparable to the lengths derived from the true limiting covariance.
+Due to the space constraints, we relegate the additional simulation results for other choices of direction distributions and multi-query methods to Section \ref{sec:simu_supp} of the Appendix.